The following is the list of workshops for the 2021 Native Rhythms Festival.

 the waiting list for them.

-Upon receipt of the on-line registration form, our workshop registrar will send an e-mail to you to confirm your
+Upon receipt of your registration request message, our workshop registrar will send an e-mail to you to confirm your

 registration or indicate your position on the waiting list.
 That confirmation message will come from the e-mail address

 Nothing else will be accepted as confirmation of your registration.
-The automated response that is
+You may wish

 to print out your confirmation e-mail message from NRFconf@gmail.com